LLNL/lbann/docs/building_lbann.rst

     :code:`build_lbann.sh` script to have it avoid loading what it thinks are good one.

+    .. note:: Pro-tip: use a customized version label (via :code:`-l`) to create a build of LBANN tailored for your PR, experiment, etc.  Each version creates it's own module file, lives in its own Spack environment, and build directory.

    .. warning:: Depending on the completeness of the externals
                 specification, the initial build of all of the standard packages in Spack can take a long time.